Our Team

 Data Scientist

 Vyron is a Data Scientist with both academic and industry experience.
 He is interested in Machine Learning, Open Source Software, automation and Machine Learning and Operations (MLOps).
-He has joined The Data Lab from the British Geological Survey (BGS), where he worked with multiple groups and types of data, applying software engineering practices and ML methods to make publicly accessible and reproducible research and science.
+He joined The Data Lab from the British Geological Survey (BGS), where he worked with multiple groups and types of data, applying software engineering practices and ML methods to make publicly accessible and reproducible research and science.
 He holds an MSc and a PhD in Artificial Intelligence where he worked with satellite data in anomaly detection and data drift.

 Alfred Tiley